Educational Foundations (EFN)

 EFN 347 Cr.
 3 Leadership in Modern Society

 An introductory theoretical and practical examination of leadership in modern society.
 Emphasis will be to provide class participants a knowledge base for current issues affecting management and leadership in the types of organizations in which they will soon be integral members.
-Offered occasionally.
+Offered Sem.
+I.

 EFN 400/500 Cr.
 3 School Curriculum Design

-Overview of K-12 curriculum with emphasis on criteria for decision-making.
+Overview of K-12 curriculum with emphasis on criteria for decision making.
 Attention to description of patterns of curriculum development currently utilized in the schools.
 Prerequisite: admission to teacher education.
-Offered occasionally.

 EFN 415/515 Cr.
 3 Teacher-Student Relationships: Connected Teaching